Fall Creek Falls State Park: Setting

 The Cane Creek Gorge presents as a large gash in the western edge of the Cumberland Plateau, stretching for some 15 mi from the Cane Creek Cascades to Cane Creek's mouth along the Caney Fork River.
 Cane Creek rises atop Little Mountain — which lines the plateau's eastern edge above Sequatchie Valley — and winds northward across the plateau.

 Just beyond its source, Cane Creek slowly gains strength as it absorbs Meadow Creek and several smaller streams.
 As the creek enters the gorge, it drops several hundred feet in less than a mile, including 45 ft over Cane Creek Cascades and 85 ft over Cane Creek Falls.
 A few hundred meters north of Cane Creek Falls, Rockhouse Creek spills 125 ft over a plunge waterfall.
 Over the next half-mile, Cane Creek absorbs Fall Creek and Piney Creek, both of which enter from smaller gorges to the immediate west.
 During this stretch, part of the creek disappears underground into limestone sinks and reemerges at a spring known as "Crusher Hole."
 Cane Creek continues to lose elevation before steadying near its confluence with Dry Fork.
 Beyond Dry Fork, the creek gradually descends to the Highland Rim, where it empties into the Caney Fork River.

-The man-made Fall Creek Falls Lake, controlled by a dam, assures continuing flow of water to Fall Creek Falls.
+The man-made Fall Creek Falls Lake, controlled by a earthen dam, assures continuing flow of water to Fall Creek Falls.
 The lake dominates the park's southern section.